AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48807-product-reviews-not-filtered-storeview.md

 1. Create an additional storeview.
 1. Create a customer account and log in.
-1. On default storeview, create a review for a product.
+1. On the default storeview, create a review for a product.
 1. Switch to another storeview and create another review for a product.
 1. Approve both reviews in Adobe Commerce Admin.
 1. Send customer GraphQL query to retrieve product reviews while specifying the storeview created in step one in the header.